East Coast bias: Causes

 The North American continent is divided into seven time zones, spanning 6 1/2 hours from Alaska to Newfoundland.
 Most of the continent's population (including all of the major professional sports teams) is concentrated in the four time zones of the contiguous United States and Canada west of the Maritimes; this, however, still poses a significant obstacle in that the easternmost sports teams are a full three hours ahead of their western counterparts.
 For sports that play in prime time according to local time zones (as is the case with ice hockey, baseball, and basketball), this can result in games played on the West Coast starting after 10 p.m.
-Eastern time (and not ending until around or after 1 a.m.), while the East is sleeping and after printing deadlines for the next day's newspapers have passed.
+Eastern time (and not ending until around or after 1 a.m.), while the East is sleeping and after printing deadlines for the next day's newspapers have passed; the latter has become less of a factor in the newspaper industry in the 2020s, due to printing plant consolidation and several chains switching from carrier delivery to mail delivery.
 Gennaro Filice of SI.com wrote that Major League Baseball's West Coast night games are ending as "the country's most influential scribes are catching Z after Z." John Buccigross of ESPN notes that a lot of people in the East are asleep when the National Hockey League's West Coast night games are going on, resulting in lower television ratings for those West Coast games, which in turn contributes to the lack of national broadcasts of West games.

 In the United States, the major media hub is the East Coast city of New York.
 CBS Sports has its headquarters within the Manhattan borough of the city, and NBC Sports, MLB Network, and NHL Network all have their hubs in the metropolitan area (NBC is based in Stamford, Connecticut, while MLB/NHL share the former studios of MSNBC in Secaucus, New Jersey); ESPN is in Bristol, Connecticut, which is roughly equidistant to both New York and Boston.
-Meanwhile, Turner Sports is based in Atlanta, the capital of the East Coast state of Georgia.
+Meanwhile, TNT Sports (the former Turner Sports) is based in Atlanta, the capital of the East Coast state of Georgia.
 Canada's two major media hubs, Toronto (for English-language media) and Montreal (for French-language media), are also both located in the Eastern Time Zone, with the Pacific Time Zone city of Vancouver serving as a secondary programming hub.